0x3F3F/0x3F3F.github.io/_posts/2017-03-27-first-post.md

 - two
 - three

+Padding issue there on the last sub list item.
+Probably wont use anyho...

+See if repeated `0.` substitutes in numbers

 0. one
 0. two
 0. three

-Hmm, don't like the centre justification there(fixed).
+Yay.
 Lets try indentation:

     one
     two